-- All camps shall maintain on-site management and provide 24 hour supervision in-season. - 2.
-All camps shall: - a. maintain an up-to-date register indicating the names of campsite occupants, and the assigned camp number, the name of the occupants, and the location on the property, permanent address, dates of arrival and departure, and registration numbers of all motor vehicles and trailers on the property, and - b. keep a current copy of said register available for inspection by the Commission or its duly appointed agent at all times the camp is open. - 3.
-Uses accessory to camps are limited to the following: - a. management headquarters, - b. recreation facilities, - c. toilets, showers, and bath areas - d. swimming facilities, - e. coin-operated laundry facilities, and - f. general stores and snack bars. - 4.
-Uses accessory to camps are subject to the following restrictions: - a.
+- 1. All youth camps and camp / resorts shall maintain on-site management and provide 24-hour supervision while campsite occupants are on the premises and/or events for guests are being conducted . - 2.
+All youth camps shall: - maintain an up-to-date register indicating the names of campsite occupants, and the assigned camp number, the name of the occupants, and the location on the property, permanent address, dates of arrival and departure, and registration numbers of all motor vehicles and trailers on the property, and - b. keep a current copy of said register available for inspection by the Commission or its duly appointed agent at all times the youth camp is open. - 3.
+Except as may be authorized as part of the Special Permit approved by the Commission in accordance with Section 6620 or as approved by the Commission in accordance with Section 6640, uses accessory to seasonal living quarters or structures for recreational or educational purposes at camps (i.e., customary, subordinate, and incidental) are limited to the following: - a. management headquarters and maintenance equipment and facilities, - b. cooking and eating facilities, - c. toilets, showers, and bath areas, - d. swimming and/or pleasure boating equipment and facilities for campers, - e. laundry facilities, and - f. general stores and snack bars.

+- 4. Except as may be authorized as part of the Special Permit approved by the Commission in accordance with Section 6620 or as approved by the Commission in accordance with Section 6640, uses accessory to youth camps and camp / resorts are subject to the following restrictions: - a.
 Such establishments and the parking areas primarily related to their operations shall not occupy more than 10 percent of the area of the property exclusive of the roadways, building space, overflow fields, sites and buffers. - b.
-Such establishments shall be restricted in their use to occupants of the campground or camp. - Such establishments shall present no evidence of their commercial character visible beyond the borders of the camp. - d.
-There shall be no sale of alcoholic beverages. - 5.
-Minibikes, motorcycles, snowmobiles, all-terrain-vehicles, motorboats, general and outside public address systems shall not be operated on premises except: - a. in emergencies declared by the Town, State or Federal Government, - b. in emergency situations involving life or property, or - c. unless approved by the Commission by Special Permit.
+Such establishments shall be restricted in their use to occupants of the campground, youth camp, or camp / resort. - c.
+Such establishments shall present no evidence of their commercial character visible beyond the borders of the camp. - d.
+There shall be no sale of alcoholic beverages.